ebellocchia/bip_utils/README.md

 ## Addresses encoding/decoding

-These libraries are used internally by the other modules, but they are available also for external use.
+These libraries are used internally by the other modules, but they are available also for external use.\
-When decoding an address, *ValueError* will be raised in case the encoding is not valid.
+When decoding an address, *ValueError* will be raised in case the encoding is not valid.\
+So, to validate an address, just try to decode it and catch the *ValueError* exception.

 **Code example**